tygrysek90/OpenRCT2-Tiger-Plugin-Template/README.md

 - Version will be written into file name in case of production build (`npm run build`)

 #### FlexUI with basic window already prepared
-  - simply start actually wiriting GUI in `mainWin.ts`
+  - simply start actually writing GUI in `mainWin.ts`

 #### Automated graphics loading system
 - this is where the fun begins - fitting bespoke graphics to plugin (buttons with images, for example)
-- `img/OpenRCT2-plugin-safe.gpl` provides pallete in GIMP format with colours found safe (not getting remapped by primary or water remaps, etc...)
+- `img/OpenRCT2-plugin-safe.gpl` provides palette in GIMP format with colours found safe (not getting remapped by primary or water remaps, etc...)
 - `img/coloursPalette.png` provides the same as above, but in png
-- run `npm run start-graphics` to have graphics from `/img` automaticaly contained via base64 encoding and decoding functions
+- run `npm run start-graphics` to have graphics from `/img` automatically contained via base64 encoding and decoding functions
 - (manual mode: `npx tsx imgToBase64.ts`)
-- if using VS Code, there is task configured to run this automaticaly on folder open (you might be prompted to confirm task auto-run on first time)
+- if using VS Code, there is task configured to run this automatically on folder open (you might be prompted to confirm task auto-run on first time)
-  - example: file `img/coloursPalette.png` gets converted to be accesible in code as `pluginGraphics.coloursPalette.image`
+  - example: file `img/coloursPalette.png` gets converted to be accessible in code as `pluginGraphics.coloursPalette.image`
     ```typescript
     	button({
             image: pluginGraphics.coloursPalette.image